davidHarush/davidHarush/README.md

 * I'm a Android developer since 2014.
 * Currently working as Android developer at [Culture Trip](https://theculturetrip.com/).
-* Previous job: Android developer at YIT work on Ynet application, the biggest news app in Israel with more than 1M unique users per month.
+* Previous job: Android developer at YIT, worked on Ynet application, the biggest news app in Israel with more than 1M unique users per month.
 * Personal life : Mushroom Hunter  🍄  and Father of twins  💪
 <br/>